PaloAltoNetworks/HomeSkillet/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MSSP template documentation!
+Welcome to Home Skillet template documentation!
 =======================================

 .. toctree::